-What happens when someone dies?
+What do I think of Father Jean Danielou’s book published by Thomas More Publishing?
 Let’s plunge into the Deeper Waters and find out.

 (And I affirm the virgin birth)